Soaps and soap making

 In Australia, ingredients in soaps are regulated as industrial chemicals by NICNAS.

-Soap makers and/or importers must comply with NICNAS requirements, as set out in the Industrial Chemicals (Notification and Assessment) Act 1989 (ICNA Act).
+Soap makers and/or importers must comply with requirements as set out in the Industrial Chemicals (Notification and Assessment) Act 1989 (ICNA Act).

 Who needs to register with NICNAS?

-You need to register with NICNAS if you do any of the following activities for commercial purposes:
+You need to register with us if you do any of the following activities for commercial purposes:

-- make soaps in Australia by a process involving a chemical reaction (i.e. saponification);
+- make soaps in Australia by a process involving a chemical reaction such as saponification

-- import soaps into Australia from overseas manufacturers or suppliers; and/or
+- import soaps into Australia from overseas manufacturers or suppliers

 What is saponification?